What Is Expected of a Mentor

 - Ensure your student meets the program requirements, terms and conditions.

-Faculty members planning sabbaticals during the Magellan Scholar project period must identify a secondary mentor during this period or consider alternatives.
+Mentors anticipating sabbaticals and/or extended leave during the Magellan Scholar project period must identify a secondary mentor during this absence or consider alternatives.

 Some mentors have found it helpful to develop a research contract that can assist in establishing duties, expectations, and deadlines.
 This contract template [doc] may be helpful and can be modified to fit your needs.

 Your Application Responsibilities

-You will need to help your student as they prepare their forms, budget and other application materials.
+You will need to help your student as they prepare their project description, budget, and other application materials.

 Formal Project Proposal